-One of the most important aspects of being a responsible driver is to know when not to get behind the wheel.
-You may think that one or two drinks won’t affect your driving skills, but depending on many other factors, that may not be true.
+One of the most important aspects of being a responsible driver is to know when to not get behind the wheel.
+You may think that one or two drinks won’t affect your driving.
+However, depending on many other factors, that may not be true.

-Basic information about Arkansas DUI laws:
+The basics of Arkansas DUI laws:

 The BAC (blood alcohol concentration) limit in Arkansas is 0.08% or higher for drivers age 21 years or older, 0.02% for those younger than 21, and 0,04% for anyone who drives a commercial vehicle.

-First DUI or DWI offense: 6 month license suspension
+- First DUI or DWI offense: 6 month license suspension

-Second DWI within 5 years: 2 year license suspension
+- Second DWI within 5 years: 2 year license suspension

-Third DWI within 5 years: 2-1/2 year license suspension
+- Third DWI within 5 years: 2-1/2 year license suspension

-Fourth DWI within 5 years: License permanently revoked
+- Fourth DWI within 5 years: License permanently revoked

-License reinstatement after violation of Arkansas DUI laws:
+License reinstatement after an Arkansas DUI: